JoshData/jot/README.md

 JSON Operational Transform (JOT)
 ================================

+By Joshua Tauberer <http://razor.occams.info>.
+August 2013.
+(Note that I haven't yet decided whether this is open source.)

 This module implements operational transform on a JSON data model, in JavaScript for node.js and browsers.